Published · Updated

 Best Heavy Duty Camping Chairs for Big Guys

-Most camping chairs are designed for people under 200 pounds.
+The best heavy duty camping chairs exist because most chairs are designed for people under 200 pounds.
 If you weigh more than that, you already know the feeling: the fabric stretches until your butt is 3 inches from the ground, the legs bow out, and you spend the whole camping trip worried about a collapse.

 We checked r/camping, r/CampingGear, and r/bigandtall for chairs that people over 250lbs actually trust.
 Then crossed it with Wirecutter and CleverHiker test results.
 These three chairs are built for real weight, not marketing weight.